Regular procedure

 Furthermore, according to the Law, the Head of the Asylum Service has the right to reject a request for free legal and procedural information provided that it is demonstrated the applicant has sufficient resources.
 They may require for any costs granted to be reimbursed wholly or partially if and when the applicant’s financial situation has improved considerably or if the decision to grant such costs was taken on the basis of false information supplied by the applicant.
 If the applicant refuses or fails to satisfy this requirement, the Head may take legal action to recover the relevant amount due as a civil debt to the RoC.[111]

 In practice, the above provision of the Law has never been implemented by the State and the only free legal assistance available at first instance is extremely limited, provided by NGOs and dependent upon funded projects.
-Due to the lack of State-provided legal assistance, UNHCR has consistently funded the “Strengthening Asylum in Cyprus” project, implemented by the NGO Future Worlds Centre from 2006-2017 and by the Cyprus Refugee Council (CyRC) since 2018.[114]
+Due to the lack of State-provided legal assistance, UNHCR has consistently funded the “Strengthening Asylum in Cyprus” project, implemented by the NGO Future Worlds Centre from 2006-2017 and by the Cyprus Refugee Council (CyRC) since 2018.[112]
 Currently the CyRC is the only provider of free legal assistance.
 Furthermore, the Project provides for only three lawyers for all asylum applicants and beneficiaries of international protection (BIPs) in the country and, therefore, concentrates on the provision of legal advice to as many persons as possible and legal representation only for selected cases (mostly precedent-setting cases).
-The Project has the capacity to provide legal advice to approximately 500 persons per year whereas in 2022, 2023 and 2024 there were over 20,000 applicants pending at first instance.
+The Project has the capacity to provide legal advice to approximately 500 persons per year whereas from 2022 onwards there have been over 20,000 applicants pending at first and second instance.

-Asylum applicants reach NGOs (currently only CyRC) providing legal assistance primarily through word of mouth, especially since information to asylum applicants is often not available or outdated (see section on Information for Asylum Applicants and Access to NGOs and UNHCR) or via other NGOs that do not have legal assistance.
-Individual officers working in various departments of the government that come into contact with asylum applicants may refer them to NGOs to receive legal assistance, whereas asylum applicants residing in the reception centre may be referred by the staff.
-Asylum applicants in detention come into contact with NGOs again through other detainees and through NGOs monitoring visits to the detention centre.[118]
+Asylum applicants reach NGOs (currently only CyRC) providing legal assistance through social media and word of mouth, especially since information to asylum applicants is often not available or outdated (see section on Information for Asylum Applicants and Access to NGOs and UNHCR) or via other NGOs that do not have legal assistance.
+Individual officers working in various departments of the government that encounter asylum applicants may refer them to NGOs to receive legal assistance, whereas asylum applicants residing in the reception centre may be referred by the staff.
+Asylum applicants in detention come into contact with NGOs again through other detainees and through NGOs monitoring visits to the detention centre.[116]

 Legal assistance in appeals

 The “merits” part of the test is extremely difficult to satisfy.
 The applicant must show that the “the appeal has a real chance of success”, meaning they must convince the judge, without the assistance of a lawyer, that there is a possibility the Court may rule in their favour if it later examines the appeal.
 Additionally, in this process the State lawyer representing the Republic acts as an opponent and always submits reasons why the appeal does not have a real chance of success and why legal aid should not be provided, leading to an extremely unequal process.
 As a result, it is nearly impossible for a person with no legal background to satisfy this requirement.
-Since the extension of legal aid to the asylum procedure in 2010, very few applications for legal aid have been submitted and even less granted.[122]
+Since the extension of legal aid to the asylum procedure in 2010, a low number of legal aid applications are submitted annually and a low number granted.[120]

 In 2023, 189 legal aid applications were submitted challenging decisions on asylum applications; 55 applications were rejected, 34 implicitly withdrawn, 5 explicitly withdrawn and 21 were positive.[121]
 Considering that over 8,000 appeals were submitted before the IPAC in 2023, the number still remains extremely low.